top of page

 Practicing Stye

-I practice an eclectic counselling style.
+I prefer an eclectic counselling approach,

-Key Therapeutic Frameworks
+Therapeutic Frameworks

-Person-Centred
+Person-Centred & Humanistic

-Narrative
+Narrative & Compassionate-based

 Anti-Oppressive & Multicultural